 CL - Number of lecture/classroom hours per week for the course

-EARLY CHILDHOOD EDUCATION PRACTICUM SITES
+EARLY CHILDHOOD EDUCATION PRACTICUM SITES (a sampling)

-Curriculum for students entering program in 2014-15.
+Curriculum for students entering program in 2018-19.

 The degree of Associate in Science with a major in Early Childhood Education will be awarded upon successful completion of the program.

-- a complete set of electronic fingerprints completed by the Department of Safety;
+- A complete set of electronic fingerprints completed by the Department of Safety;

-- completion of the licensing Child Care Personnel Health Form by a licensed health provider indicating that the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children in a group setting;
+- Completion of the licensing Child Care Personnel Health Form by a licensed health provider indicating that the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children in a group setting;

 - Students must have a flexible schedule that allows them to spend weekday mornings and/or afternoons at their practicum site while taking classes.
 There are no evening or weekend practicum placements.
 Students should be prepared to plan any work hours around their course schedule (including child care lab and practicum hours) knowing that these hours will change each semester.